Best Master's Degrees in Computer Science for 2023

 Information Security Analysts

-Information security analysts provide protection for their organization's networks and computer systems.
-They may monitor systems for breaches, check for vulnerabilities, research security trends, and recommend security enhancements.
+Information security analysts provide protection for their organizations' networks and computer systems.
+They assess vulnerabilities, monitor breaches, research security trends, and recommend system enhancements.
 They may also help reconstruct security features after an attack.
 Along with a computer science master's, many of these professionals need industry-recognized cybersecurity certifications.

 In addition to our rankings of the best computer science master's programs, consider the following criteria when determining where to apply: